department-of-veterans-affairs/vets-design-system-documentation/src/_components/tables.md

 ## Usage

 ### When to use the responsive list view table
-Use list view table when you need to present a list of information in an itemized way.
+Use a list view table when you need to present a list of information in an itemized way.

 ### When to consider something else
 - When users have to compare rows and columns, consider using a comparison table layout in which the table layout remains the same on smaller screens